CivicTechTO/hubot-cfa-brigade-checkin/README.md

 # hubot-cfa-brigade-checkin

-A hubot script that allows CfA brigade checkins from Slack
+A hubot script that allows CfA brigade checkins from Slack.

 See [`src/cfa-brigade-checkin.coffee`](src/cfa-brigade-checkin.coffee) for full documentation.